DragWx/vsc-astronomy-theme/README.md

 # Astronomy
+Astronomy is a dark, dichromatic color theme meant for keeping things straightforward and functional.

-Source code starts at neutral white, then shifts warmer/darker or cooler/darker.
+Source code starts at neutral white, then shifts either warmer to represent value, or cooler to represent logic.
+The stronger the tint, the darker it gets.

-Math-heavy equations stay neutral with minimal variance, so separators such as strings and brackets are all that stick out.
+Equations stay neutral with minimal variance, so separators like strings and brackets are the only things that stick out.

-Colorful, but without bright, vibrant colors, allowing you and your extensions to use those colors for yourself.
+There are no bright, vibrant colors; you and your extensions are free to use them instead.

+Also included is a red-green colorblind accessible version of this theme.

 ![Demonstration screenshot](images/screen1.png)